 As either a regular holiday destination or a peaceful place to retire, France continues to hold significant appeal for Brits.
-If you’re buying a house in France, it’s worth compiling a complete budget which covers all the costs.
+If you’re buying a property in France, it’s worth compiling a complete budget which covers all the costs.

 To do this, you may need to get to know the process required to buy a house in France.
 There are specific rules relating to both holiday homes and relocating to France as a resident and these come with associated costs.